SaraAlert/SaraAlert/docs/api/fhir-api-specification.md

 ### GET `[base]/Patient/[:id]/$everything`

-Use this route to retrieve a FHIR Bundle containing the monitoree, all their lab results, and all their daily reports.
+Use this route to retrieve a FHIR Bundle containing the monitoree and all their lab results, daily reports, vaccinations, close contacts, and histories

 <details>
   <summary>Click to expand JSON snippet</summary>